phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/File Format.textbundle/text.md

 #### vimsyntax

-The vimsyntax value is a list of one or more names that match the corresponding \*.vim syntax file (this can be found in the /usr/share/vim/vim_version_/syntax directory of your system, minus the .vim extension) that can also be used for syntax highlighting.
+The vimsyntax value is a list of one or more names that match the corresponding \*.vim syntax file (this can be found in the /usr/share/vim/vim\_version\_/syntax directory of your system, minus the .vim extension) that can also be used for syntax highlighting.
 This value is compared to any “syntax=name” Vim modeline information to determine which syntax highlighting language to use for the given file.

 `vimsyntax {name …}`

+#### reference

+The reference value is a list of one or more name/URL pairings where each URL specifies the location of documentation pertaining to the given language.
+The associated name is displayed in the `Help/Language Documentation` submenu.
+If the name contains spaces, the full name should be encapsulated in curly braces.
+Typically, one of the reference items should be a language reference link.
+However, other URLs can also be specified such as links to supporting documentation.

+	reference {
+	 {name url}+
+	}

+If a URL contains the syntax `{query}` within it, TKE will create a new URL by replacing this portion of the URL string with text that is either selected within the editing buffer or using the keyword that is beneath the insertion cursor.
+This allows user’s to use the Vim `K` command to perform language-specific documentation search.
+If no URLs are provided with this string embedded, the Vim `K` command will not be available for that syntax.

 #### embedded